makerdao/mips/MIP21/MIP21.md

 - Interest Rates
 - Debt Ceiling Constraint

+The smart contracts implementing the new functionality are as follows:

 - `RwaLiquidationOracle`: which acts as a liquidation beacon for an off-chain enforcer.
 - `RwaFlipper`: which acts as a dummy liquidation module in the event of write-offs.
 - `RwaUrn`: which facilitates borrowing of DAI, delivering to a designated account.